PanicInitiative/panicbutton.io/_posts/mobile/es/0001-01-01-setup-alarm.md

     link: "setup-alarm-test-hardware"
 ---

-Now you will learn how to trigger the Panic alarm in an emergency.
-It is special because you can trigger the alarm directly from the phone's power button.
+Now you will learn how to trigger Panic Button in an emergency.
+The app is special because it allows you to trigger the alert from the phone's power button (meaning you can do it secretly - for example, from inside a jacket pocket).